 CVID

-The most common serious primary antibody deficiency in adults.
+One of the most common serious primary antibody deficiencies.
 Causes recurrent sinus, ear, and lung infections that go unexplained for years.

 Learn more →IgAD, sIgAD